 You can also enter multiple issue keys and issue summaries, to filter for multiple issues faster.
 Use a comma or semicolon to separate the issue keys and issue summaries.

-Choose the relevant releases from the releases included in the plan.
+Choose the relevant releases from the ones included in the plan.
 Note that when you filter the issues in your plan using releases, the release icons in your plan will also be filtered.

 To quickly filter for issues that don't have any releases, choose No release.

-Choose the relevant sprints from the board issue sources existing in the plan.
-The sprints are grouped together by teams.
+Choose the relevant sprints from the board issue sources configured for the plan.
+The sprints are grouped together by their associated teams.

-You can also quickly filter for issues that are assigned to all completed sprints, or all active sprints, or all future sprints, or no sprint at all.
+You can also quickly filter for issues that are assigned to all completed sprints, or all active sprints, or all future sprints, all external sprints (if any), or no sprint at all.